AndersDeath/diary2/000-current.md

 # 31 Dezember - Sonntag - Berlin - 467 Tag der Einwanderung

 The last day is here, people.
 It happened.
 2024 will be better I hope.
+So, I sent all my congratulations to every person I could remember and even more.